swalinimore/swalinimore/README.md

 - structured in behavior
 - controllable in decision-making

-Currently exploring how to balance LLM autonomy with deterministic system design.
+Currently exploring how to balance LLM autonomy with deterministic system behavior in real-world systems.

 ---